gangwug/nCV/README.md

 ### Transcriptome data format

 The intesntiy values are suggested for array data.
-For RNA-seq data, we suggest to use read-normalized values (e.g., TPM, FPKM or RPKM; TPM is preffered) instead of the raw read counts.
+For RNA-seq data, we suggest to use read-normalized values (e.g., TPM, FPKM or RPKM; TPM is preferred) instead of the raw read counts.

 ### Requirements of gene expression in the data for nCV calculation